nosarthur/nosarthur.github.io/_posts/2016-06-08-classification.md

 For example, what kind of outlier does one expect in the data set.
 In real life, data might not even be linearly separable.
 In that case, kernel SVM with soft margin will be an option.
+In terms of computation cost, LR is way faster than SVM.

 The code to generate Fig. 4 is as follows.
 The parameter `C` controls the size of regularization.